skillyskele/skillyskele/README.md

 ## Electrical Engineering Projects
 ⚡ **Electrical Engineering:**
-- Currently building a microprocessor by building one component at a time
+- Currently building a microprocessor by building one component at a time!
   - Not very organized yet, I'm just uploading whatever I have right now, including:
     - VHDL code
     - Schematics
     - Any brainstorming and planning that I do
   - I'll make a formalized portfolio soon